 - Liquor Licence - Liquor Licenses are required for the sale and/or consumption of alcohol from the Victorian Commission for Gambling and Liquor Regulation.

-- Septic Tank Permit (PDF, 212.73 KB) - Permits must be obtained from Council's Environkmental Health Department for septic tanks where sewerage is not available.
+- Septic Tank Permit (PDF, 212.73 KB) - Permits must be obtained from Council's Environmental Health Department for septic tanks where sewerage is not available.

 - Crown Land - Approval is required from the State Government for use or development of Crown Land.

-- Road Opening Permit (PDF, 113.4 KB)- approval is required to contruct a new crossovers access to a public road.
+- Road Opening Permit (PDF, 113.4 KB) - Approval is required to contruct new crossovers access to a public road.